mccright/rand-notes/JBL-760nc-Headphones.md

     Press and hold the power button for one minute.

-If non of the solutions above worked and the white light is still on and your headphones are still unresponsive try solution 4 which helped my copletely stuck on white light JBL Live 500BT.
+If none of the solutions above worked and the white light is still on and your headphones are still unresponsive try solution 4 which helped my copletely stuck on white light JBL Live 500BT.

 •Solution 4